Top Construction Risk Assessment Templates

 What is a Construction Risk Assessment?

-A construction risk assessment is designed to identify potential workplace hazards and risks in construction projects, delegate responsibilities, and implement control measures to address the risks.
-Conducting regular construction risk assessments helps stakeholders comply with health and safety regulations while empowering teams to protect workers from health and safety threats.
+A construction risk assessment is designed to identify potential workplace hazards and risks in construction projects.
+Using the completed risk assessment report helps project leads delegate responsibilities and implement control measures to address said risks.
+Conducting regular construction risk assessments also helps stakeholders comply with health and safety regulations while empowering teams to protect workers from health and safety threats.

 What are the Risks in Construction?